-resources object

-The resources object in a SARIF resource file is identical to the resources object in a SARIF log file (§3.35).

 text property

-A message object MAY contain a property named text whose value is a non-empty string containing a plain text message (§3.9.2).
+A message object MAY contain a property named text whose value is a non-empty string containing a plain text message (§3.11.3).

-richText property
+markdown property

-A message object MAY contain a property named richText whose value is a non-empty string containing a rich text message (§3.9.3).
+A message object MAY contain a property named markdown whose value is a non-empty string containing a formatted message (§3.11.4) expressed in GitHub-Flavored Markdown [GFM].

-If the richText property is present, the text property (§3.9.7) SHALL also be present.
-This ensures that the message is viewable even in contexts that do not support the rendering of rich text.
+If the markdown property is present, the text property (§3.11.8) SHALL also be present.

+NOTE: This ensures that the message is viewable even in contexts that do not support the rendering of formatted text.

-SARIF consumers that cannot (or choose not to) render rich text SHALL ignore the richText property and use the text property instead.
+SARIF consumers that cannot (or choose not to) render formatted text SHALL ignore the markdown property and use the text property instead.

-messageId property
+id property

-A message object MAY contain a property named messageId whose value is a non-empty string containing the resource identifier (§3.9.6) for the desired plain text message (§3.9.2).
-See §3.9.6.2 and §3.9.6.3 for details of the resource string lookup procedure.
+A message object MAY contain a property named id whose value is a non-empty string containing the identifier for the desired message.
+See §3.11.7 for details of the message string lookup procedure.

-richMessageId property

-A message object MAY contain a property named richMessageId whose value is a non-empty string containing the resource identifier (§3.9.6) for the desired rich text message (§3.9.3).

-SARIF consumers that cannot (or choose not to) render rich text SHALL ignore the richMessageId property and use the messageId property instead.
-See §3.9.6.2 and §3.9.6.3 for details of the resource string lookup procedure.

 arguments property

-If the message string specified by any of the properties text (§3.9.7), richText (§3.9.8), messageId (§3.9.9), or richMessageId (§3.9.10) contains any placeholders (§3.9.4), the message object SHALL contain a property named arguments whose value is an array of strings. §3.9.4 specifies how a SARIF consumer combines the contents of the arguments array with the message string to construct the message that it presents to the end user, and provides an example.
+If the message string specified by any of the properties text (§3.11.8), markdown (§3.11.9), or id (§3.11.10) contains any placeholders (§3.11.5), the message object SHALL contain a property named arguments whose value is an array of strings. §3.11.5 specifies how a SARIF consumer combines the contents of the arguments array with the message string to construct the message that it presents to the end user, and provides an example.

-If none of the properties text, richText, messageId, or richMessageId contains any placeholders, the arguments property SHALL be absent.
+If none of the properties text, markdown, or id contains any placeholders, then arguments MAY be absent.

-The arguments array SHALL contain as many elements as required by the maximum placeholder index among all the message strings specified by the text, richText, messageId, or richMessageId properties.
+The arguments array SHALL contain as many elements as required by the maximum placeholder index among all the message strings specified by the text, markdown, and id properties.

-EXAMPLE: If the highest numbered placeholder in the text message string is {3} and the highest numbered placeholder in the richText message string is {5}, the arguments array must contain at least 6 elements.
+EXAMPLE: If the highest numbered placeholder in the text message string is {3} and the highest numbered placeholder in the markdown message string is {5}, the arguments array must contain at least 6 elements.

+multiformatMessageString object

+General

+A multiformatMessageString object groups together all available textual formats for a message string.

+Localizable multiformatMessageStrings

+Certain multiformatMessageString-valued properties in this specification, for example, reportingDescriptor.shortDescription (§3.49.9), can be translated into other languages.
+We describe these properties as being “localizable.”
+The description of every localizable property will state that it is localizable.

+text property

+A multiformatMessageString object SHALL contain a property named text whose value is a non-empty string containing a plain text representation of the message.

+NOTE: This property is required to ensure that the message is viewable even in contexts that do not support the rendering of formatted text.

+markdown property

+A multiformatMessageString object MAY contain a property named markdown whose value is a non-empty string containing a formatted message (§3.11.4) expressed in GitHub-Flavored Markdown [GFM].

+SARIF consumers that cannot (or choose not to) render formatted text SHALL ignore the markdown property and use the text property (§3.12.3) instead.

 sarifLog object

 General

 A sarifLog object specifies the version of the file format and contains the output from one or more runs.

 EXAMPLE: